 How do I volunteer for French Quarter Festival?

 Please call (504) 522-5730 or click here to learn about our many exciting team and individual volunteer positions.
 The festival is largely run by volunteers, whose tireless dedication has helped French Quarter Festival to grow.

 In order to qualify as a food vendor, you must own and operate a restaurant in the French Quarter, New Orleans, or the surrounding areas.
 Caterers, commercial vendors, or any company from outside of Louisiana are not considered.
 Restaurants that have more than 3 locations, or are considered a chain or franchise may not be considered.
 The applications are usually sent in December and each restaurant must go through an application and approval process as set forth by the Jazz Brunch Committee.
+To be considered for an invitation to vend at French Quarter Festival and Satchmo SummerFest, applicant must first add their restaurant to our wait list for consideration.
 If you feel your restaurant meets these basic requirements, you may contact us at (504) 522-5730 or email email@example.com to receive information.